stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 was seen to lope away unhurt.
 Surely a pretty hearthside tale, with a queer significance as to name and place; but I decided that the Providence gossips could not have generally known of it.
-Had they known, the coincidence of names would have brought some drastic and frightened action&mdash;indeed, might not its limited whispering have precipitated the final riot which erased the Roulets from the town?
+Had they known, the coincidence of names would have brought some drastic and frightened action--indeed, might not its limited whispering have precipitated the final riot which erased the Roulets from the town?

   I now visited the accursed place with increased frequency; studying the unwholesome vegetation of the garden, examining all the walls of the building, and poring over every inch of the earthen cellar floor.
-Finally, with Carrington Harris&rsquo;s permission, I fitted a key to the disused door opening from the cellar directly upon Benefit Street, preferring to have a more immediate access to the outside world than the dark stairs, ground floor hall, and front door could give.
+Finally, with Carrington Harris's permission, I fitted a key to the disused door opening from the cellar directly upon Benefit Street, preferring to have a more immediate access to the outside world than the dark stairs, ground floor hall, and front door could give.
 There, where morbidity lurked most thickly, I searched and poked during long afternoons when the sunlight filtered in through the cobwebbed above-ground windows, and a sense of security glowed from the unlocked door which placed me only a few feet from the placid sidewalk outside.
-Nothing new rewarded my efforts&mdash;only the same depressing mustiness and faint suggestions of noxious odours and nitrous outlines on the floor&mdash;and I fancy that many pedestrians must have watched me curiously through the broken panes.
+Nothing new rewarded my efforts--only the same depressing mustiness and faint suggestions of noxious odours and nitrous outlines on the floor--and I fancy that many pedestrians must have watched me curiously through the broken panes.

-  At length, upon a suggestion of my uncle&rsquo;s, I decided to try the spot nocturnally; and one stormy midnight ran the beams of an electric torch over the mouldy floor with its uncanny shapes and distorted, half-phosphorescent fungi.
-The place had dispirited me curiously that evening, and I was almost prepared when I saw&mdash;or thought I saw&mdash;amidst the whitish deposits a particularly sharp definition of the &ldquo;huddled form&rdquo; I had suspected from boyhood.
-Its clearness was astonishing and unprecedented&mdash;and as I watched I seemed to see again the thin, yellowish, shimmering exhalation which had startled me on that rainy afternoon so many years before.
+  At length, upon a suggestion of my uncle's, I decided to try the spot nocturnally; and one stormy midnight ran the beams of an electric torch over the mouldy floor with its uncanny shapes and distorted, half-phosphorescent fungi.
+The place had dispirited me curiously that evening, and I was almost prepared when I saw--or thought I saw--amidst the whitish deposits a particularly sharp definition of the  "huddled form " I had suspected from boyhood.
+Its clearness was astonishing and unprecedented--and as I watched I seemed to see again the thin, yellowish, shimmering exhalation which had startled me on that rainy afternoon so many years before.